Donald Worster: Professional career

+Worster taught at Brandeis University from 1971, becoming Meyerhoff Professor of American Environmental Studies.
 He came to the University of Kansas in 1989 to occupy the Hall Chair in American History, thus returning to his undergraduate institution and his home region.
 Throughout his career, Worster has written several books including The Wealth of Nature; Under Western Skies; Rivers of Empire; Dust Bowl: The Southern Plains in the 1930s; A Passion for Nature: The Life of John Muir; Nature's Economy; and A River Running West: The Life of John Wesley Powell.
 He is the former president of the American Society for Environmental History and a member of the Western History Association, the Organization of American Historians, and the American Historical Association.
 Throughout his career, he has lectured extensively in Europe, Africa, Asia, and Latin America, as well as throughout North America.

 After retirement from University of Kansas, he became Distinguished Foreign Expert and senior professor in the School of History of Renmin University of China.

 Worster is primarily interested in environmental history.
 He also has strong interests in comparative history (especially of the U.S. and Canada), in American regionalism (particularly the West), in agriculture, and in science and technology.

-He has defined farms and gardens as "domesticated ecologies," in other words places where human beings change their surroundings and are changed by them.
+He has defined farms and gardens as "domesticated ecologies", in other words places where human beings change their surroundings and are changed by them.